Glacier-Labs/settlement/README.md

     3. commitment
     4. governance selects the validator

 Everyone can verify it's valid.
-If not valid, slash the validator.
+If invalid, slash the validator.

-Just Verify without Calculate, powered by zk.
+Just Verify without Execute, powered by zk.

 ## Data Struct